7 Life-Saving Falls Prevention Safety Tips

 We believe that part of this mission involves increasing awareness regarding the major problem in Australia, and empowering Australians to take proactive action to reduce the likelihood of falls.

-We encourage you to implement all the Falls Prevention Tips mentioned in this article and to share it with loved ones, so that they don't become one of the unfortunate victims of falls.
+We encourage you to implement all the Falls Prevention Tips mentioned in this article and feel free to download and share it with loved ones, so that they don't become one of the unfortunate victims of falls.